Melatonin Magik: Artwork

 The conceptual artwork for Melatonin Magik is partly inspired by the feature film The Matrix, depicting Canibus in a meditative posture surrounded by chains and broken glass.
 The red pill and blue pills that levitate from his hands allude to the central protagonist's choice between the two.
 The graphic design artist credited with its illustration was commissioned by Canibus himself through Spitboss.

 Track list

 Deluxe Edition

-A deluxe edition of Melatonin Magik featuring two bonus tracks, "Wu-Flix" and "Fraternity of the Impoverished (Extended Mix)", was released digitally on February 9, 2010.
+A deluxe edition of Melatonin Magik featuring two bonus tracks, "Wu-Flix" and "Fraternity of the Impoverished (Extended Mix)", the album was released digitally on February 9, 2010.

 Controversy

 The song "Air Strike (Pop Killer)" generated controversy as Canibus reignited a feud with longtime rival Eminem and used D12 verses secured by DZK to create the illusion that they had sided with him.

+Professor Griff appears on several songs, which was also controversial given his past public statements that led to him being frozen out of the mainstream hip hop scene.

 Reception

 The album received mixed to positive reviews, with RapReviews awarding it a 9 out of 10.